 For full details of eligibility, funding and research supervision areas across the six institutions, please visit www.midlands3cities.ac.uk.

 For enquiries related to your application to study an AHRC-funded PhD at the University of Birmingham, please contact email@example.com.

-The application process has three stages all of which must have been completed by the deadline of Wednesday, 14th January 2015 :
+The application process has three stages all of which had to be completed by the deadline of Wednesday, 14th January 2015 :